 Start the Process to Check Tenant Credit Today!

 A renter credit report is specifically designed to meet landlords’ needs.
-Working with a company that specializes in credit checks for landlords ensures you have the exact information you need to make the right decision for your property.
+Working with a business that specializes in online credit checks for landlords ensures you have the exact information you need to make the right decision for your property.
 The American Apartment Owners Association offers credit checks for renters that work quickly to get you the information you need.

 Don’t make the mistake of renting to people who may not have a solid financial track record.
-Purchase your tenant screening package with a renter credit report today and take advantage of our $10-off special offer for American Apartment Owners Association Value Members.
+Purchase your complete tenant screening package with a renter credit report today and take advantage of our $10-off special offer for American Apartment Owners Association Value Members.